ray3du/ray3du/README.md

 # Hi there! 👋

-I'm Edwin (ray3du), a software developer from Nairobi, Kenya.
+I'm Edwin (ray3du), a Full-Stack Software Engineer from Nairobi, Kenya.
 I have a strong passion for designing and developing software products that work seamlessly across various devices and platforms.

 ## About Me